Updated: Oct 5

 For example, there was an auction of a Chatterton related manuscript at one of the top auction houses recently, part of which is shown in the image below.
 The auction catalogue stated that the Ms. was by an unknown hand - well that's a difficult challenge to resist.

-I do believe that I know who the scribe is and the story behind the creation of the manuscript, but this is just the trailer, you will be able to investigate it for yourself by visiting the website from the 24th August 2020 - or at least when that section of the website is ready, during the latter part of 2020.
+I do believe that I know who the scribe is and the story behind the creation of the manuscript, but this is just the trailer, you will be able to investigate it for yourself by visiting the website sometime during 2021 - 2022.

 With any luck you might bring fresh insight and come to a different conclusion.
 By the way, I did ask the auction house to pass my details on to the buyer but got no response - which is a bit strange because I feel it can only increase the value of the manuscript.